MaryDomashneva/Mary-Domashneva-CV/README.md

 **Bowling** |  <a href="https://github.com/MaryDomashneva/bowling-challenge"><img src="logos/github.png" width="40"></a> | Count and sum the scores of a bowling game for one player (in JavaScript) [weekend solo project at Makers Academy] | Front-end: Javascript, jQuery, HTML, CSS; back-end: Javascript | Jasmine | [Check project online](http://bowling_md.surge.sh/) |
 **ACEBOOK** |  <a href="https://github.com/blarvin/TEAM-MALN-ACEBOOK"><img src="logos/github.png" width="40"></a> | Social media project.
 Simple clone of Facebook.
 [2-weeks group project at Makers Academy] |  Ruby 2.5.0, Rails 5.1.5, CSS, Rails generator: Devise, Docker, Heroku, Travis-ci, Simplecov, Rubocop, Codeclimate, PRY, Acts As Votable  | Rspec | [Check project online](https://maln-acebook.herokuapp.com/users/sign_in) |
 **MixMakers** |  <a href="https://github.com/MaryDomashneva/MixMakers"><img src="logos/github.png" width="40"></a> | a cocktail search app.
 [Final Project at Makers Academy]| Xcode 9.3.1, Swift 4.1.2, TheCocktailDB API | Quick, Nimble | --- |

 ***

-### <a name="tech-skills">Technical Skills - Full-stack</a>

-#### Back-end

-I love problem-solving and feel comfortable in writing a back end.
-At Makers Academy we are following best practice and stick to Conventions when writing our code.
-I am experienced in Ruby, Rails, and JavaScript.
-I feel comfortable working with Databases, such as Postgre SQL.
-Also, I am experienced in a successful integration of Docker and Heroku to the project [check here](https://github.com/blarvin/TEAM-MALN-ACEBOOK)

-#### Front-end and Design

-I am experienced in HTML and CSS

-#### Testing

-At Makers Academy we are practicing Test-Driven-Development (TDD).
-So I am trying to keep all my projects tested with test coverage > 95%.
-I've worked with RSpec, Capybara, and Jasmine.
-Also, I practiced creating my own testing environment, using only JavaScript [check here](https://github.com/MaryDomashneva/news-summary-challenge/tree/master/tests)

-***